SJTU-YONGFU-RESEARCH-GRP/CIRDC/README.md

 # Comprehensive IEEE Research Data Collections (CIRDC)

-This repository contains detailed information on all articles available on IEEE Xplore.
-For a comprehensive description of the database, please refer to the article:
-Y. Zhang, Y. Li, S. Makonin, and R. Kumar.
+This repository provides detailed information on all articles available through IEEE Xplore up to July 2024, organized for easy access and use by researchers.
+The repository also includes the necessary code for data collecting, facilitating further updates to the database.
+For an in-depth explanation of the dataset, please refer to the following publication: Y. Zhang, Y. Li, S. Makonin, and R. Kumar.
 Descriptor: Comprehensive IEEE Research Data Collections (CIRDC).
 IEEE Data Description.

 ## Database Structure

-CIRDC is a database where each subdirectory represents the publication number of a journal or conference.
-Each subdirectory contains multiple JSON files named by the year.
-Each JSON file includes all the paper information for that journal/conference for that year.
+The database is in `CIRDC` folder.
+Each directory in `CIRDC` represents the publication number of a journal or conference, named by `publication number`.
+Each sub-directory in `publication number` directory contains multiple JSON files named by `year.json'.
+Each JSON file includes the information of all the papers for that journal/conference and for that year.

+CIRDC/ ├── 8919/ │ ├── 2023.json │ └── 2022.json ├── scripts/ │ ├── get_journal_info.py │ ├── get_conference_info.py │ └── post_process.py └── publication_number_index.csv

 ## Publication Number Index